umeed

 I dream of an India where no one is humiliated for who they are.
 That we end the daily indignities—from bulldozed homes to whispered slurs.
 That the casual hate, from a teacher’s words to a bureaucrat’s indifference, is named and dismantled.
 And that people begin to ask themselves, honestly: Why do I think this way?
 Where did this come from?
 Change, I believe, comes not from shame but from love.
 People change for those they love.

-The Counterspeech Initiative serves as the foundation for developing training programs and workshops tailored for civil society organizations, community stakeholders, and religious leaders, enabling grassroots interventions that proactively address hate speech.Ultimately, the resource aims to strengthen communities in proactively addressing hate speech and cultivating a culture of respect and empathy.
+Counterspeech Manual serves as the foundation for developing training programs and workshops tailored for civil society organizations, community stakeholders, and religious leaders, enabling grassroots interventions that proactively address hate speech.Ultimately, the resource aims to strengthen communities in proactively addressing hate speech and cultivating a culture of respect and empathy.

 Explore resources featuring expert analysis to understand hate and counter hate speech in the hopes to promote democracy and pluralism in our society.